 Thanks Amy & Christine!

 Have YOU ever done coffee enemas?
-Did you notice a difference in your health?
+Did you notice a difference in your health or specific coffee enema benefits?

 Christine Kennedy writes Butter Belle , a food education blog where butter trumps all, and local, seasonal, organic ingredients are prepared the traditional way.